 145 zoning district shall not be considered grounds for the issuance of a variance.
-146 That the restrict to the restriction of the second of the 147 Н. That the variance is the minimum variance that will make possible the reasonable use of 148 the land, building or structure in the zoning district in which it is located.
-149 150 I. That the proposed use of the premises is in accord with the Zoning Ordinance.
+146 That the vertices is the estriction we remissed that will really receible the recognished was af 147 H. That the variance is the minimum variance that will make possible the reasonable use of 148 the land, building or structure in the zoning district in which it is located.
+149 150 l.
+That the proposed use of the premises is in accord with the Zoning Ordinance.
 151 152 J. That the variance would do substantial justice to the applicant as well as to other 153 property owners in the district.
 154 155 K. That the granting of the variance will ensure that the spirit of the ordinance is observed, 156 public safety secured and substantial justice applied.
-157 158 L. That the requested variance shall not amend the permitted uses of the zoning district in 159 which it is located.
-160 161 13.6 Special Rules for Variances 162 · 163 The following i rules shall be applied in the granting of a variance: 164 9 165 A. The Zoning Board of Appeals shall specify, in writing, such conditions regarding the 166 character, location, and other features which will, in its judgment, secure the objectives 167 and intent of this Ordinance, provided there is an applicable standard in this Ordinance 168 to serve as the basis for such condition.
+157 , 158 L. That the requested variance shall not amend the permitted uses of the zoning district in 159 L. which it is located.
+WHICH It IS located.
+160 40.66 B. L., C. W. S 161 13.6 Special Rules for Variances 162 , , , , 163 The following i rules shall be applied in the granting of a variance: 164 165 A. The Zoning Board of Appeals shall specify, in writing, such conditions regarding the 166 character, location, and other features which will, in its judgment, secure the objectives 167 and intent of this Ordinance, provided there is an applicable standard in this Ordinance 168 to serve as the basis for such condition.
 The breach of such condition shall 169 automatically invalidate the permit granted.
-170 automatically invalidate the permit granted.
-171 В. Each variance granted under the provisions of this Ordinance shall become null and void 172 ъ. unless the construction authorized has been commenced within one (1) year after the 173 hearing date when the variance was granted.
+170 , 171 В. Each variance granted under the provisions of this Ordinance shall become null and void 172 ٥. unless the construction authorized has been commenced within one (1) year after the 173 hearing date when the variance was granted.
 174 nearing date when the variance was granted.
-175 12 7 Internr etation and Other Powers 176 13.7 interpr etation and other rowers 177 The Poord of A anneals shall have the newer to: 178 THE BOATU OF A ppeals shall have the power to: ۸ Interpret upon request the provisions of this Ordinance in such a way as to carry out 179 A. Interpret, upon request, the provisions of this Ordinance in such a way as to carry out 180 the intent and purpose of this Ordinance.
-181 Б Determine the married leasting of the houndary lives het was a wine district.
-182 В. Determine the precise location of the boundary lines between zoning districts.
-183 • 184 C. Classify a use which is not specifically mentioned as part of the use regulations of any 185 zoning district so that it conforms to a comparable permitted or prohibited use, in 186 accordance with the purpose and intent of each district.
+12 7 Intoun station and Other Powers 175 13.7 Interpr etation and Other Powers 176 The December of A and the Hall be a substantial to 177 The Board of A appeals shall have the power to: 178 179 A. Interpret, upon request, the provisions of this Ordinance in such a way as to carry out 180 the intent and purpose of this Ordinance.
+181 182 В. Determine the precise location of the boundary lines between zoning districts.
+183 184 C. Classify a use which is not specifically mentioned as part of the use regulations of any 185 zoning district so that it conforms to a comparable permitted or prohibited use, in 186 accordance with the purpose and intent of each district.
 The classification of the 187 unmentioned use does not automatically permit the use, it only identifies the district in 188 which it may be located and the zoning regulations with which it must conform.
-189 190 D. Determine the signage, landscaping, buffering, off-street parking and loading space 191 requirements of any use not specifically mentioned in this Ordinance, by applying the 192 most comparable provisions for other similar uses.
+189 which it may be located and the zoning regulations with which it must comound. - Determine the signers landscening buffering off street realing and leading area 190 D. Determine the signage, landscaping, buffering, off-street parking and loading space 191 requirements of any use not specifically mentioned in this Ordinance, by applying the 192 most comparable provisions for other similar uses.